chrisking/PersonalizePOC/README.md

 On this page you have a few tasks:

-1. Change the Stack name to something relevant like `ForecastPOC`
+1. Change the Stack name to something relevant like `PersonalizePOC`
-2. Decide if you want to use an existing VPC or not
-3. Change the Notebook Name (Optional)
+1. Change the Notebook Name (Optional)
-4. Alter the VolumeSize for the SageMaker EBS volume, default is 10GB, if your dataset is expected to be larger, please increase this accordingly.
+1. Alter the VolumeSize for the SageMaker EBS volume, default is 10GB, if your dataset is expected to be larger, please increase this accordingly.

 When you are done click `Next` at the bottom.